Friday, June 6, 2025

 standing at an electrified fence of low voltage

-as not to hurt the dairy cows but keeps them jailed,
+as not to hurt the dairy cows but keep them penned,

 from above, an alien species might log the herd

-into the official record as a "one cow only" sighting.
+into the official record as a "one cow sighting,

-who can tell? not me, but they're certainly not cranky,
+maybe vacant. who can tell? not me, but they

 life on Earth circulates because it has to, because